Polymath-Saksh/Current-Weather-UI/README.md

 ### Example

 python
-Enter the city name:
+Enter the city name: London
 Input the city name, for example, London.
 Use only ISO 3166 country codes, as per Geocoding API documentation.
-For others, it will throw an invalid city error.
+For others, it fetch a placeholder data.

-### Output:
+### Output

 python
 Enter the city name: London